+35. Boobs?
+They solve everything.
+Am I right?
 I don’t really have a super power as such.
 I guess I never get sick of nursery rhymes and I love to sing.
 Surely that has to count for something.
 I’m generally quite a calm person and don’t get over anxious.
 I’m proud to say I didn’t inherit my own mother’s anxious parenting style.

+36. Presence.
 Just being there for the tears, talking about feelings, letting them feel and express what they’re experiencing.
 What a big world to learn and navigate!

 37. Strong legs.
 I can bounce a grumpy baby for hours!

 38. Learning to communicate with my daughter through her tantrums.
 I can work out what's wrong instead of getting frustrated with her attitude.
 I've found when I talk to her quietly and calmly like an adult, she responds better than if I get upset.